Xayvay/DrivingHistory/README.md

 Driving History is a java application that can process input data based on a driver and the trips they take.
 Once processed the application will output driver data that contains the miles a driver has driven, and their average speed.
 If multiple driver information is provided.
 Then the application will output each driver with their information from descending order based on miles driven.

 # How To Deploy
+Driving History is wrapped into a .gitbundle
+You deploy this onto your computer by:
+* Getting the git bundle
+*

 # How To Run
 FYI: I compiled the project with java jdk-12.0.2